mahalo/mahalo-loader/README.md

 #mahalo-loader
 This module contains a loader for webpack.
-It is used to load templates for ths Mahalo framework.
+It is used to load scripts and templates for Mahalo applications.

 ## Installation
 You should install this package as a development dependency like so: